SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ses.md

 Amazon Simple Email Service (Amazon SES) is a cloud-based email sending and receiving service.
 The Amazon SES App helps you monitor the email platform activities, utilizing CloudTrail events and SES notifications (via SNS).

+## Collect Logs for the Amazon SES App

-This page provides instructions for collecting CloudTrail Event logs and SES Notifications Via SNS.
+This section provides instructions for collecting CloudTrail Event logs and SES Notifications Via SNS.

 ### Step 1.
 Plan Source Categories